j-f1/eleventy-hast-jsx/README.md

 module.exports = Icon;

 // some-page.jsx
-const Icon = require("../_components/Icon");
+const Icon = require("./_components/Icon");

 exports.default = () => <Icon name="star" />;
 ```

 ## Safety and Security

+`eleventy-hast-jsx` was designed to be generally used in trusted environments.
+Specifically, since it is intended to be used with Eleventy, I have assumed that all data passed in is trusted by the website creator.
+In particular, the HTML escaping performed by default is entirely for convenience (so you don’t have to write `&amp;`, for example) rather than an iron-clad security measure.

-As long as all untrusted input is cast to a string, `eleventy-hast-jsx` should be safe.
+With that said, as long as all untrusted input is cast to a string, `eleventy-hast-jsx` should be safe.
 Strings will be escaped by `hast-util-to-html` (although, of course, `<Raw html={...} />` is exempt from this).
 However, `eleventy-hast-jsx` is intentionally designed to interpret _objects_ as HTML.
 This significantly increases the flexibility of components, since JSX expressions simply create hast nodes.
-However, if your untrusted user input could consist of arbitrary objects, you’ll need to ensure that it is serialized to a string before being passed into a JSX expression.
+However, if your untrusted user input could consist of arbitrary objects, you’ll need to ensure that it is either sanitized or coerced to a string before being passed into a JSX expression.

-You could use a package from the excellent unified collective (such as [`hast-util-sanitize`](https://unifiedjs.com/explore/package/hast-util-sanitize/)) to process any user-supplied values before putting them in a component.
+You could use a package from the excellent unified collective (such as [`hast-util-sanitize`](https://unifiedjs.com/explore/package/hast-util-sanitize/)) to process any user-supplied values before putting them in a component, if you want to allow custom HTML while retaining safety.

 One feature that has not yet been implemented is null/undefined checking.
-While it would be possible to check for and throw when attempting to render `null` or `undefined` — which is exactly what an earlier version of this plugin did — I found that it makes JSX conditionals (i.e. `{x && <div />}`) very annoying to write since you must do `{x ? <div //> : ""}` or similar.
-If I find a solution that allows conditionals to work properly while checking against directly-provided values (such as `{foo}`) being null, I hope to implement that as an optional feature.
+While it would be possible to check for and throw when attempting to render `null` or `undefined` — which is exactly what an earlier version of this plugin did — I found that it makes JSX conditionals (i.e. `{x && <div />}`) very annoying to write since you must do `{x ? <div /> : ""}` or similar.
+If I find a solution (probably a custom Babel plugin) that allows conditionals to work properly while checking against directly-provided values (such as `{foo}`) being null, I hope to implement that as an optional feature.
+And, of course, PRs are always welcome!

 ## Acknowledgements